HackOvert/GhidraSnippets/README.md

 # Ghidra Snippets
 *Ghidra Snippets* is a collection of Python examples showing how to work with [Ghidra](https://ghidra-sre.org/) APIs.
-There are two primary APIs covered here, the [Flat Program API][1] and the [Flat Decompiler API][2].
-The Flat APIs are 'simple' versions of the full fledged Ghidra API.
+There are three primary APIs covered here, the [Flat Program API][1], the [Flat Decompiler API][2], and everything else ("Complex API").
+The Flat APIs are 'simple' versions of the full fledged Complex Ghidra API.
 They are a great starting point for anyone looking to develop Ghidra modules and/or scripts.

+At some point however, you need to reach outside of the Flat APIs to do really interesting things.
+Everything here is just a mashup to get the job done.
+There's more than one way to accomplish each task so make sure you ask yourself if these snippets are really what you need before copy/pasta.

 # Latest Release & API Docs
 * Loooking for the latest release of Ghidra?
 [Download it here][0].